The Retrofit Double Glazing Story for aluminium and timber joinery

 What are the key benefits of retrofit double glazing?

-Achieve a warmer house in winter by using Low E double glazing which helps to keep the heat in your home, meaning less need for heating, so you’ll be reducing energy consumption, which saves on your power bills.
+Achieve a warmer house in winter by using Low E double glazing which helps to keep the heat in your home, meaning less need for heating, so you’ll be reducing energy consumption, saving on your power bills.

 Reduced condensation.
 Condensation is that “crying look” that single glazed windows get.
 In humid New Zealand conditions, at lower internal temperatures there is a greater chance of condensation forming on the inside of the windows.
-This can be a serious problem, as it causes mould, mildew, and, in some cases, can also rot timber window frames.
+This can be a serious problem, as it causes mould, mildew, and, in some cases, can also rot timber window frames and cn cause potentil health isues in the future.
 With a warmer home the chance of condensation forming on the windows reduces.
-If condensation is an issue within your home, check out window and glass association's handy tips and tricks to help you reduce condensation - Click here
+If condensation is an issue within your home, check out The Window and Glass Association's handy tips and tricks to help you reduce condensation - Click here

 Better resale value of your home.
 Now an older home can be just as desirable to the purchaser who wants to ensure that the house they buy is efficiently insulated.
 With RetroFit double glazing, any home can get these benefits!